Efficient Inference in Deep Learning – Where is the Problem?

 Neural Architecture Search – In recent years, there have been several attempts to automatically search for efficient architectures that decrease run-time and preserve accuracy.
 This is usually done by heuristically searching in the space of all possible architectures or within their subsets.
 NASNet, EfficientNet, and AmoebaNet are a few architectures of this type.
 The main issue with this solution is the vast amount of computation required to find such an architecture.
 Typically, such methods require thousands of hours of GPU to find the best architecture.
 For this reason, it is inapplicable for most deep learning practitioners.

 The idea of efficiency in deep learning has gained increasing popularity in recent years.
 There are several ways to improve the hardware capacity of deep learning chips; however, these are either expensive or cannot outpace the need for computation resources.
 This fundamental problem triggered the need for algorithmic solutions that will boost the run-time associated with the inference of deep nets.
 In this article, we saw some of the solutions and challenges associated with designing efficient deep learning algorithms.
 In this extensive field of research, all methods have pros and cons.
 Hence, accelerating inference without sacrificing accuracy is an extremely challenging task.
-We invite you to read our white paper explaining how Deci AI solved this challenge.
+We invite you to read our white paper explaining how Deci AI solved this challenge, or book a demo with one of our experts.